-CSU, Associate Degree Applicable Prerequisite: ARABIC 101 Lecture: Minimum 80 hours per semester
+UC\, CSU\, Associate Degree Applicable Prerequisite: ARABIC 101

 A continuation of ARABIC 101.
 Continued development of a student's listening, speaking, reading, and writing skills in Modern Standard Arabic and study of the culture of the Arab world.
 NOTE: This course corresponds with the second year of high school Arabic.